- Legislative Bill Room

 While the Senate and Assembly share many traditions, they also have some important differences.
-The Senate is made up of only 40 Senators, each representing approximately 850,000 people.
-In contrast, the Assembly has twice as many Members for a total of 80.
+The Senate is made up of only 40 Senators, each representing approximately 987,500 people.
+In contrast, the Assembly has twice as many members for a total of 80.
 The number of Senators and Assembly Members has remained constant since 1862 despite leaps in the state's population since that time.
-Once elected, a Senator can serve a lifetime maximum of two four-year terms while an Assembly Member can serve up to three two-year terms.
-And, unlike in the Assembly, where the electronic voting system is used, in the Senate a roll-call vote is taken by the traditional voice vote—each Senator calling out "Aye," for yes, or "No."
+Once elected, a Senator, like an Assembly Member, can serve no more than twelve years total in the Legislature.
+And, unlike in the Assembly, where the electronic voting system is used, in the Senate a roll-call vote is taken by the traditional voice vote – each Senator calling out "Aye" (for yes) or "No."

-Visitors to the Senate Chamber will immediately notice, in contrast to the Assembly, the differences in the color scheme, voting method, size of chamber, and general atmosphere.
+Visitors to the Senate Chamber will immediately notice, in contrast to the Assembly, the voting method, size of chamber, and general atmosphere.
 The color red dominates the Chamber, a tradition borrowed from England's House of Lords.

 Let Your Voice Stand Out